 Country 102.5 WKLB-FM

-From the Rockin’ Country Music Series at Hard Rock Café Boston to the American Pride Music Series at Toby Keith’s I Love This Bar & Grill in Foxboro and the Country Music Healing Tour and beyond, Country 102.5 and its fans are raising funds and awareness for Floating Hospital for Children.
+From the Rockin’ Country Music Series at Hard Rock Café Boston to the Country Music Healing Tour and beyond, Country 102.5 and its fans are raising funds and awareness for Floating Hospital for Children.

 Country 102.5 WKLB is striking a healing chord to benefit young patients at Floating Hospital for Children.
-This innovative partnership includes several initiatives: the Rockin’ Country Music Series at Hard Rock Café Boston, the American Pride Music Series at Toby Keith’s I Love This Bar & Grill in Foxborough and the Country Music Healing Tour.
-Since February 2011, the programs have raised more than $100,000 for Floating Hospital for Children.
+Since February 2011, the programs have raised nearly $200,000 for Floating Hospital for Children.

 Rockin’ Country Music Series